-- 3.16.1 In addition to the duties to carry out annual safety checks of properties with a known gas supply under the Gas Safety (Installation and Use) Regulations, PCHA will also check properties where the asset management records indicate no gas supply exits or it has previously been removed. - 3.16.2 PCHA performs checks of 'no-gas' properties as a matter of good practice, rather than a legal obligation. - 3.16.3 PCHA will make all reasonable endeavours to carry out checks on properties that are deemed higher risk of having a supply installed (without the tenant informing PCHA) on a two-yearly cycle.
-If inspections indicate a supply has been installed in a property it will then be included on the register for annual checking. - This will include areas where suppliers are known to be active in carrying out installation works and properties where no inspection has taken place in the previous two-year period.
+- 3.16.1 In addition to the duties to carry out annual safety checks of properties with a known gas supply under the Gas Safety (Installation and Use) Regulations, PCHA will also check properties where the asset management records indicate no gas supply exits or it has previously been removed. - 3.16.2 PCHA performs checks of 'no-gas' properties as a matter of good practice, rather than a legal obligation. - 3.16.3 PCHA will make all reasonable endeavours to carry out checks on properties that are deemed higher risk of having a supply installed (without the tenant informing PCHA) on an annual cycle.
+If inspections indicate a supply has been installed in a property it will then be included on the register for annual checking. - This will include areas where suppliers are known to be active in carrying out installation works and properties where no inspection has taken place since the previous check.